NBA Rumors: Celtics Could Acquire Steven Adams For Package Centered On Jaylen Brown, Per ‘Fadeaway World’

 Despite Deveney’s brief explanation of why Adams might not be heading to Boston if the Thunder decide to trade him, Fadeaway World listed the Celtics among five teams that could theoretically make an acceptable deal for the 26-year-old big man.
 The publication suggested a trade that would send Adams to the Celtics in exchange for three young players — Jaylen Brown, Marcus Smart, and Robert Williams — and multiple future first- and second-round draft picks.
 Such a deal fulfills two of the Thunder’s purported requirements, and as Fadeaway World explained, the trade could potentially benefit both teams.

-As explained by the outlet, Brown would be an ideal addition to Oklahoma City’s roster as he could finally get big minutes for a team that is seemingly focusing on a rebuild.
-The 22-year-old Brown, who was picked No. 3 overall in the 2016 NBA Draft, has been linked to various trade rumors and included in multiple hypothetical trade scenarios, including one that could see the Celtics ship him to the Detroit Pistons for superstar power forward Blake Griffin, according to a recent report from The Inquisitr.
+Brown would be an ideal addition to Oklahoma City’s roster as he could finally get big minutes from a team that is seemingly focusing on a rebuild.
+The 22-year-old Brown, who was picked No. 3 overall in the 2016 NBA Draft, has been linked to various trade rumors and has been included in multiple hypothetical trade scenarios, including one that could see the Celtics ship him to the Detroit Pistons for superstar power forward Blake Griffin, according to a recent report from The Inquisitr.

 New-look Thunder. pic.twitter.com/ksjiPtC8c1